-Peak season is June to September when prices hit their peak, and everything will cost more from flights to hotels.
-Also, keep an eye on Australia school holiday dates as these push prices up as well.
+Peak season is June to September when prices hit their peak, and everything will cost more, from flights to hotels.
+Also, keep an eye on Australian school holiday dates as these push prices up as well.
 Major events like Opera and the anniversary of the closing of the climb can also impact rates.

 Did you know?
 Uluru Is 2.5 times taller than the Sydney Harbour Bridge

 So when should you go?

 Taking into consideration weather and prices, the idea time weather-wise is April and May or September and October.